CalumRaine/Grain/README.md

 >>> hello
 ```

 There are two assignment modes: string mode and maths mode.
 These examples have demonstrated string mode, using the bare assignment operator.
-Prepending a mathematical operator to the assignment operator initiates maths mode (shown later).
+Prepending a mathematical operator to the assignment operator initiates maths mode (`Section 3.2`).
 A mixture of maths mode and string mode can *not* be used within the same command.

 #### 3.1 String Mode & Concatenation